Mahak-Patil/ITMD-565-Project-1/README.md

 Also, attching an images, .cc ans .js file (all named app for convinience)

 Please contact me for any clarification at mpatil@hawk.iit.edu

+This code, along with some of my other programs are available on github.com at https://github.com/Mahak-Patil/ITMD-565-Project-1 to follow all updates made to this repository.